tlhfckoctbcr/tetris-js/README.md

 ```

 ### How to Play
+- Press N to begin a new game
 - Use the arrow keys to move your Tetrinomino
 - Z, X and up arrow rotate the piece
 - Spacebar will drop the piece into place